-Review Design MacDonald Highlands The the Committee enforce is responsible to measurement requirement of all structure heights the community.
-Variances to height within restrictions can be approved by the DRC on a case by case basis.
+The MacDonald Highlands Design Review Committee is responsible to enforce the measurement requirement of all structure heights within the community.

-- 3.4.4.b Building Height: Specific guidelines have been established for padded lots, and for natural lots based upon the overall topographical character of the lot, including relatively flat lots with slopes less than 5%, and hillside lots with slopes exceeding 5%. - 3.4.4.c Hillside Lots With Slopes Exceeding 5%: On hillside lots, residential design should carefully consider the existing site conditions, and should be designed as an integral element of the landscape.
+- 3.4.4.b Building Height: Specific guidelines have been established based upon the overall topographical character of the lot, including relatively flat lots with slopes less than 5%, and hillside lots with slopes exceeding 5%. - 3.4.4.c Hillside Lots With Slopes Exceeding 5%: On hillside lots, residential design should carefully consider the existing site conditions, and should be designed as an integral element of the landscape.
 Multi-level designs which "step-down the hillside" and relate strongly to the topography of the site are encouraged. - 3.4.4.d Sloping Height Limit: For lots with a naturally occurring slope in excess of 5%, a sloping building height limit shall apply.
 This sloping building height is formed by the intersection of two lines as described below: - A horizontal line measured 20' for single-story residences or 25' for two- or more-story structures directly above curb elevation at the front property line in the center of the lot intersected with a line measured 35' directly above and parallel to the existing grade along the rear property line at the center of the lot.
 Please refer to Exhibit "ah".
 Due to the unique and varied topography, the Design Review Committee may approve, on a case be case basis and at its sole discretion, increases in the sloping height limitations.